 The capstan which was used for raising the 140-pound weight is mounted on a heavy plate that replaces the rear bumper.
 See also a large photo of the capstan (100K JPEG).
 The mechanism can be serviced through an access hole (100K JPEG) in the rear floor (70K JPEG).

-Jay comments, "The original color of the Jeep was green (see Woodstock Green in the 1953-54 Willys Paint Samples).
+Jay commented, "The original color of the Jeep was green (see Woodstock Green in the 1953-54 Willys Paint Samples).
 I can still see a lot of the original paint on the firewall, etc. The black paint on the windshield frame is visible too in places.
 A previous owner made quite a few minor modifications to the Jeep.
 I would like to return it to its original condition, even down to the Raymond Co. stenciling on the hood. "

-Jay mentions, "I lay on the ground and examined the tailgate very closely and found (with just the right viewing angle) there also is lettering stenciled on the tailgate, but the wording is very difficult to make out.
+Jay mentioned, "I lay on the ground and examined the tailgate very closely and found (with just the right viewing angle) there also is lettering stenciled on the tailgate, but the wording is very difficult to make out.
 It does say 'Raymond Concrete Pile Co' near the bottom (above the capstan).
 I can also make out the word 'test' near the top left of the tailgate.

 "Aside from painting the Jeep and replacing the original wheels with what you see, the previous owner also had the white canvas top made for the vehicle and added roll bars, fender flares, a rear tailgate rack, bucket seats and a backseat from a CJ-5.
 I have removed all of those items.
 Unfortunately this has left the body and fenders with quite a few holes.
 I pulled out the bucket seats and replaced them with reproductions from Beechwood Canvas in NJ.
 (That was expensive.)"